-Before purchasing accessories and parts, and before making technical changes to your vehicle, we recommend that you consult your Technical Service
+Before purchasing accessories and parts, and before making technical changes to your vehicle, we recommend you to consult your Authorised Service Centre.

-SEAT dealerships will be happy to provide you with the latest information about the use, legal requirements and recommendations from the manufacturer reparding accessories and spare parts.
+SEAT dealerships will be happy to provide you with the latest information about the use, legal requirements and recommendations from the manufacturer regarding accessories and parts.

-We recommend you use only SEAT Approved Accessories® and SEAT Approved Spare Parts®.
+We recommend you use only SEAT Approved Accessories and SEAT Approved Spare Parts.
 This way, SEAT can guarantee that the product in question is suitable, reliable and safe.
-SEAT Technical Services have the necessary experience and facilities to ensure that parts are correctly and professionally installed.
+SEAT Authorised Service Centres have the necessary experience and facilities to ensure that parts are correctly and professionally installed.

-Despite a continuous observation of the market, SEAT is not able to assess the reliability, safety and suitability of parts that SEAT has not approved.
+Despite a continuous observation of the market, SEAT is not able to assess the reliability, safety and suitability of those parts SEAT has not approved.
 For this reason, SEAT cannot assume responsibility for any non-genuine parts used, even if these parts have been approved by an official testing agency or are covered by an official approval certificate.